Löffel mit pulverförmigem Kollagen aus einer Dose – Nahaufnahme einer Hand, die Nahrungsergänzungspulver entnimmt.

 There is no single "right" time to take collagen.

-What is more important is regularity – whether in the morning, after training or in the evening.
+What's more important is regularity – whether in the morning, after training, or in the evening.

 Sources

-1. Journal of Agricultural and Food Chemistry (2014): Absorption of hydrolyzed collagen
+1. Journal of Agricultural and Food Chemistry (2014): Intake of hydrolyzed collagen

 2. British Journal of Nutrition (2019): Collagen peptides in combination with training

-3. EFSA Journal: Evaluation of collagen hydrolysate as a food ingredient
+3. EFSA Journal: Assessment of collagen hydrolysate as a food ingredient

 Legal Notice / Disclaimer